-Pay and remuneration of the Executive team is reviewed on an annual basis or at other times during the academic year when a business need arises.
-Annual pay progression is taken to the Board where it is reviewed to ensure it is proportionate to the size of the Trust.
-Executive team pay is published in line with section 2.32 of the Academy Trust Handbook.
+Pay and remuneration of the Executive Team is reviewed on an annual basis or at other times during the academic year when a business need arises.
+Annual pay progression is taken to the board where it is reviewed to ensure it is proportionate to the size of the trust.
+Executive Team pay is published in line with the Academy Trust Handbook.